BassmaHassan/Chat_Bot/README.md

 - `nlu_md` : contains training data for Rasa nlu.
 - `config.yml` : contains NLU components of the pipeline.
 - `stories_md` : contains the stories, a story is path which defines a sequence of intents and actions.
-- `domain.yml` :contains all the intents,slots,entities,actions and templates.
+- `domain.yml` : contains all the intents,slots,entities,actions and templates.